-("g") requirement for UC/CSU.
-Students will receive an extra grade point bonus
+for UC/CSU.
+Students will receive an extra grade point bonus for grades A-C.

-The study of U.S. History helps students learn about their American heritage and understand the role of their nation in the world.
+Description: The study of U.S. History helps students learn about their American heritage and understand the role of their nation in the world.
 This course is the equivalent to college or university level U.S. History.
 The course prepares students to take the Advanced Placement examination.
 A mandatory parent meeting will be scheduled.

-AP World History
+AP World History Course #5270

-Graduation: Fulfills World History Requirement Fulfills one year History ("a") or elective
+Graduation: Fulfills World History Requirement

-("g") requirement for UC/CSU.
-Students will receive an extra grade point bonus
+for UC/CSU.
+Students will receive an extra

-This AP World History class will follow much of the same course outline as regular world history and meet the requirement for standards and benchmarks.
+Description: This AP World History class will follow much of the same course outline as regular world history and meet the requirement for standards and benchmarks.
 The course will emphasize reading of political philosophy as well as essay writing in specific content areas related to world history as necessitated by the College Board.
 Students successful in passing the AP exam in the spring will receive advanced placement upon entering college.
 A mandatory parent meeting will be scheduled.